Dreamfarer/WARNO-DATA/README.md

 ### Calculate Road Speed
 In `UniteDescriptor.ndf` there are values called *VitesseCombat* and *RealRoadSpeed* which are not being used.
 Instead, we should use *MaxSpeed* which represents the off-road speed.
 Compute (*MaxSpeed* + *MaxSpeed* \* *SpeedBonusOnRoad*) \* *MultiplicateurMetreRTSVersVitesseTactiquePourVehicule* to get the true road speed.

+### Calculate Autonomy
+Autonomy states how far a unit can move until it runs out of fuel.
+In previous titles, this was measured in seconds, however, in WARNO it is specifically stated in *Km*.
+The follwoing calculation, especially the constant, is not verified but delivers correct results for all ground units: *Autonomy* = *MaxSpeed* \* *FuelMoveDuration* \* *0.0000975*. *Autonomy* for planes is equivalent to their *FuelMoveDuration*.

 ### Armor-Piercing (AP) Damage
 We need to distinguish between HE(AT) and Kinetic (KE).
 HE(AT) damage does **not** decrease with range, however, Kinetic (KE) does.\
 Every ammunition type is defined in `Ammunition.ndf`.
 If \[Kinetic\] is listed in the *TraitsToken*-array, it means that this ammunition type is kinetic.
 If there is no such tag, the ammunition type is HE(AT).